Introduction

 Optimal dosage and posology

-For athletes, hydrolyzed marine collagen stands out for its high bioavailability and effectiveness.
+For athletes, hydrolyzed marine collagen stands out for its high bioavailability and effectiveness.Â

-Product focus: Pro-Collagen Flexibility by D-LAB NUTRICOSMETICS đź’š
+Product focus: D-LAB NUTRICOSMETICS Pro-Collagen Flexibility đź’š

-✨ Designed to support athletes in their performance, the Pro-Collagen Flexibility from D-LAB NUTRICOSMETICS is a highly technical concentrate formulated to deeply nourish connective tissues.
+✨ Designed to support athletes in their performance, D-LAB NUTRICOSMETICS' Pro-Collagen Flexibility is a highly technical concentrate formulated to deeply nourish connective tissues.Â

-Rich in highly absorbable hydrolyzed marine collagen peptides of types I and III, along with ash, blackcurrant, devil's claw, and patented lemon verbena, it supports the regeneration of joints, tendons, and muscles, while improving joint flexibility and mobility.
+Rich in highly absorbable hydrolyzed marine collagen peptides of types I and III, ash, blackcurrant, devil's claw, and patented lemon verbena, it supports the regeneration of joints, tendons, and muscles, while improving joint flexibility and mobility.

 Ideal for use before or after exercise, it helps prevent microtraumas related to intensive training and optimizes recovery.
-A clean, ultra-active formula perfectly suited for all disciplines, for a more resilient, more enduring body, and sustainable sports practice đź’š
+A clean, ultra-active formula perfectly suited to all disciplines, for a more resilient, more enduring body, and sustainable sports practice đź’š

 Discover the entire collagen range